 He will be remembered by many for sitting at tournaments and other events after his game was over with his pipe and chatting to all and sundry.

-He was very keen on lightning Go and every autumn host we the T Mark Hall rapid play tournament in his memory.
+He was very keen on rapid play Go.
+In December we host the T Mark Hall rapid play tournament in his memory.

 The British Museum accepted the offer of his antique board details.
 It’s not on display but perhaps one day that will change.